 Sometimes, kids can have gingivitis or periodontitis, which are types of gum diseases with varying severities.
 These conditions affect the gums, tissues and even the jaw bone.
 While gingivitis is less severe than periodontal disease, they both require intervention and treatment.
 However, most cases of gum disease are treatable, and children often don’t know they have it.

-If you’re worried your child may have gum disease after noticing unusual bleeding during or after brushing, schedule an appointment with a pediatric dentist.
+If you’re worried about your child’s gum health and notice unusual gum bleeding during or after brushing, schedule an appointment with a pediatric dentist.
 What does gum disease look like in children?
 Keep reading to learn more about the symptoms and treatments for the different kinds of gum diseases.

 Types of Gum Disease That Affect Children